-Compared to the rest of the Greater Baltimore market, the Central Baltimore region has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Greater Baltimore market, the Central Baltimore region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 67 listings have come on the market, so you'll want to check back regularly for new listings.
-About 1% of the available leases in the Central Baltimore are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+In the last 90 days, 82 listings have been posted online, so you'll want to check back regularly for new listings.
+About 63% of the available space in the Central Baltimore are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 5,560 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this market are close to 6 floors.
-Most buildings in this market were built in 1942 and are Class A.
+Even though the median size is 3,530 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this region are around 6 stories.
+Most buildings in this area were built in 1925 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this region.
+Utilities is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Central Baltimore folk.
-Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.
+Commuting around an hour a day is the norm for those who opt to reside in this part of town.